ShaokangJiang/A-JavaFX-project/README.md

 # A JavaFX Project

+> To view the more interactive version, you could visit my main site: https://shaokang.ga/2020/projects/A-JavaFx-project/

 This is a Group project done by me.
 I will talk about my design and usage instruction in the following space.
-Detailed implementation could be view at [This repository](https://github.com/ShaokangJiang/Milk-Weight-Project).
+Detailed implementation could be view at [This repository](https://github.com/ShaokangJiang/A-JavaFX-project).

 **Github Page:** https://github.com/ShaokangJiang/A-JavaFX-project